hisergiorojas/codecheck2/build-instructions.md

 Create a [Google Cloud Run](https://console.cloud.google.com/run?project) project and a define a service for `comrun`.

+* Click on Create Service
+* For Deploy one revision from an existing container image: Click on Test With a Sample Container
+* Change the Service name to Comrun
+* Don't change the Region default value
+* CPU allocation and pricing should be CPU is only allocated during request processing
+* Authentication should be Allow unauthenticated invocations

 After creating a project look for the project id
 ```